EliyahuMany/STM32PILOT/readme.md

 # Requirements

 ## Software
-- Keil uvision 5 or any other IDE that uses STM32 libraries to compile the code
+- An IDE that uses the appropriate STM32 development environment and libraries for the specific STM32 microcontroller used in this project.<br>Keil uVision 5 was used for this project.
 - X-Plane 11 - Demo version [X-Plane download site](https://www.x-plane.com/desktop/try-it/older/)
 - Python 3 to communicate between X-Plane and STM32PILOT

 ## Hardware
 - STM32F103C8T6 "maple mini". (in order to use another version, changes to the code are required)